Nigeria News Today. Your online Nigerian Newspaper : Sheriff’s faction to boycott PDP meetings

 There were indications in Abuja on Sunday that members of the sacked National Working Committee of the Peoples Democratic Party loyal to its erstwhile National Chairman, Ali Modu Sheriff, have decided to stay away from the party’s meetings slated for Monday and Tuesday.

-A dependable source close to Sheriff revealed that the former governor of Borno State had travelled to the Middle East.
+A dependable source close to Sheriff confided in our correspondent on Sunday that the former governor of Borno State had travelled to the Middle East.

 The party’s Expanded National Caucus, Board of Trustees and National Executive Committee are meeting on Monday (today) and Tuesday at its national headquarters in Abuja.